eroscai/SZAVPlayer/README.md

 ## Features

-- [x] Encapsulate the state changes of `AVPlayer` and `AVPlayerItem` and output them uniformly, greatly reducing the implementation cost of audio play.
+- [x] Encapsulate the state changes of `AVPlayer` and `AVPlayerItem` and output them uniformly, greatly reducing the implementation cost of audio/video play.
 - [x] Achieved full control of `AVPlayer` data loading, based on `AVAssetResourceLoaderDelegate`.
 Through the Range request and corresponding cache, it can respond to player's requests ASAP.
 It also can play the cached audio normally in the weak network and no network enviroment.
 - [x] Support video image output, can be drawn to multiple views at the same time.
 - [x] Load AVAsset asynchronously to not blocking the main thread.